rbriank/refinerycms_membership/readme.md

 * In config/initializers/refinery/memberships.rb
  * Define admin_email config option.
 This will be the "from" when users get email.
- * Define new_user_method_path if you want to change the login page.
+ * Define new_user_path with a path, like '/login/new', if you want to change the login page.
 You will have to create a controller, view and route for that page.

 * In config/initializers/refinery/authentication.rb
  * Enable superuser_can_assign_roles if you want to create members from users tab.